 It all starts with data

 It all starts with data – but also with the people who know what can and may be done with it and how data can be used for the customer’s benefit.
 ING is currently in the midst of a radical and exciting transformation from a traditional bank into a tech company.
-An unavoidable part of that is that we are becoming ever-more data-driven.
+A big part of that is that we are becoming ever-more data-driven.

-Client data is the source of extremely valuable information that we can use – providing it’s possible and permitted – to make a real difference for our customers.
-Data helps us to develop products that are optimally aligned with customer needs.
+Client data is the source of extremely valuable information.
+Client data helps us – providing it’s possible and permitted - to develop products that are optimally aligned with customer needs.
 This enables us to empower them to stay a step ahead financially in life and in business.
 Data drives innovation and helps to provide a solid basis for business decisions.
 We are already heavily data-driven in many areas, but our ultimate goal is for data to be the logical starting point for innovation, product development and client interaction at all layers and in all departments of the bank.

 The Analytics traineeship: for data lovers who will help the bank to stay ahead

-ING is already transforming at a rapid pace, but we want to – and can – move even faster.
-To achieve this, we are investing heavily, not least in new talent.
-We’re keen to have real ‘data lovers’ on board – talented individuals for whom data is second nature and who are looking for the ideal preparation for a future role as a data scientist or data modeller; people who can show teams across the entire bank just how much is possible with data and then help them to unleash those possibilities.
+ING is transforming at a rapid pace, but we want to – and can- move even faster.
+In order to accomplish that, we want to recruit ‘data lovers’: talented individuals for whom data is second nature and who are looking for the ideal preparation for a future role as a data scientist or data modeler; people who can show teams across the entire bank just how much is possible with data and then help them to unleash those possibilities.
 As an Analytics trainee, you’re the one who can fulfil this role.

-Your talent manager helps you to choose your first assignment (‘rotation’), which lasts for six months.
-You set to work tackling a concrete challenge within one of the nine Analytics domains, including:
+Your HR trainee manager helps you to choose your first rotation, which lasts for six months.
+You set to work tackling a concrete challenge ór work along in a squad (team) within one of our nine Analytics domains, including: